THE ONLY DIAGNOSTIC TEST FOR CORONARY HEART DISEASE THAT IS HIGHLY ACCURATE AND NON INVASIVE

 The Cardisio test is a user-friendly screening test for coronary heart disease.
 Administering the test requires minimal training and is being conducted on a resting heart.
-The system consists of three components, the Cardisio Graph to physically administer the test, the Cardisio App to start, end and present the results of the Cardisiograph, and the Cardisio Cloud, where the analysis is performed with a proprietary algorithm using machine learning artificial intelligence.
+The system consists of three components, the Cardisio Graph to physically administer the test, the Cardisio App to start, end and present the results of the Cardisiogra-phy, and the Cardisio Cloud, where a proprietary, self-training algorithm conducts the analysis and produces the diagnoses.

 - The heart is in a resting state.

 - Cardisiograph connects via a USB cable to a PC

 - The clinician initiates the test using the Cardisio Application on a PC.